 How to worry like a Pro.

-Like most people, I like to wake up in the middle of the night, with a fright.
-Terrified that I forgot to send a work email and muse over all the things that I got wrong during the day, ( or over the course of my life.)
+Like most people, I like to wake up in the middle of the night with a fright.
+I was terrified that I forgot to send a work email and muse over all the things that I got wrong during the day ( or over the course of my life.)
 Then I mentally rehearse everything I have to do the following day.

 Once I have freaked out over that enough, I glance at my alarm clock and fret that I’ve only a few hours left to sleep.
-This can take some time to properly worry how I will function during the day with very little sleep.
-On a good night, it can go from worrying that I will be tired in the morning, to not being good at my job, to not being good enough generally, and eventual unemployment!
+This can take some time to properly worry about how I will function during the day with very little sleep.
+On a good night, it can go from worrying that I will be tired in the morning to not be good at my job, not being good enough generally, and eventual unemployment!

-Over-tired and in work.
-The perfect combination for paranoia :) Feeling overwhelmed at this stage, everyone else seems to just sail through their day.
+Over-tired and at work.
+The perfect combination for paranoia :) Feeling overwhelmed at this stage, everyone else seems to sail through their day.
 “They must know I’m not performing as well as them.”

 Back home and having dinner.
 Great time to discuss my tiredness, fears and worries relating to the day that has just gone.